robinweser/react-layout-components/README.md

 ![Obscene Logo](https://raw.githubusercontent.com/unverschaemt/Obscene-UI/gh-pages/res/obscene.png)
-**Obscene Layout** is a small [React.js](https://facebook.github.io/react/) layouting library using flexbox.
+**Obscene Layout** is a small [React.js](https://facebook.github.io/react/) layouting library based on flexbox.
+It handles everything relating vendor prefixing.
-It is implemented based on [Obscene Core](https://github.com/unverschaemt/Obscene-Core) flexbox mixins.
+By now it does **NOT** handle mising browser features.
+Please use [Modernizr](http://modernizr.com) with Polyfills to achieve that.

 ## About
-There are quite many React implementations of Flexbox out there, but most of them forgot about browser support and vendor prefixes or only support a subset of features the flexbox specifications provide.
+There are plenty of Styling Tools for React as well as implementations of Flexbox out there, but none of those we checked out by now came close to what we were searching for.
+Something that handles vendor prefixing and comes with a complete flexbox implementation including both specifications which matter since e.g. Android < 4.4 (which still a lot people use) only supports the old specs.
 This implementation is based on [Flexy Boxes](http://the-echoplex.net/flexyboxes/) according browser support and vendor prefixes.
 Default values were taken from [Guide to Flexbox  (css-tricks.com)](https://css-tricks.com/snippets/css/a-guide-to-flexbox/).
+Information according the need of vendor prefixes were taken from [Richard Bradshaw's Guide](http://css3.bradshawenterprises.com/which-vendor-prefixes-are-needed/) and [CanIUse](http://caniuse.com/).

 > **Warning**: If you've never used flexbox before please be sure to check both links above to properly understand it.

 ## Usage